Accelerate Breakthrough Research with Intuitive Sample Preparation

 Stage 1: Extraction and Partitioning

-The extraction process involves adding acetonitrile (the most commonly used solvent) to a homogenized sample along with a mixture of salts.
+The extraction process involves adding acetonitrile to a homogenized sample along with a mixture of salts [3].
 The salts serve multiple critical functions:

-- Magnesium sulfate (MgSO₄) removes water from the sample matrix through an exothermic dehydration reaction, promoting phase separation between the aqueous and organic layers.
-This "salting-out" effect forces the normally water-miscible acetonitrile to separate into a distinct organic phase containing the extracted analytes.
+- Magnesium sulfate (MgSO₄) acts as a drying agent, removing excess water from the sample matrix and promoting phase separation between the aqueous and organic layers.
+This “salting-out” effect drives the normally water-miscible acetonitrile to separate into a distinct organic phase containing the extracted analytes [2].

-- Sodium chloride (NaCl) enhances phase separation and helps extract non-polar analytes by further promoting the salting-out effect.
+- Sodium chloride (NaCl) is added to enhance phase separation and help extract non-polar analytes by further promoting the salting-out effect.

-- Buffering agents (sodium acetate in AOAC method or sodium citrate in EN method) stabilize pH during extraction, which is essential for preserving acid- or base-sensitive pesticides and improving recoveries of pH-dependent compounds.
+- Buffering agents (sodium acetate in AOAC method or sodium citrate in EN method) provide stabilization of the pH during extraction, which is essential for preserving acid- or base-sensitive pesticides and improving recoveries of pH-dependent compounds [2].

 Stage 2: Dispersive Solid Phase Extraction Cleanup

-A subsample of the organic extract is transferred to a tube containing dispersive SPE sorbents and additional magnesium sulfate.
+A subsample of the organic extract is transferred to a tube containing dispersive SPE sorbents and additional magnesium sulfate 4.
 The cleanup stage removes co-extracted matrix components that could interfere with analysis.
-After brief shaking and centrifugation, the cleaned supernatant is ready for instrumental analysis.
+After brief shaking and centrifugation, the cleaned supernatant is ready for instrumental analysis [3].

 QuEChERS Sorbents: Tailoring Cleanup to Your Matrix

-The selection of appropriate cleanup sorbents is crucial for optimizing QuEChERS performance across different sample types.
-The most commonly used sorbents include:
+Selection of an appropriate cleanup sorbent is crucial for optimizing QuEChERS performance across different samples.
+The most commonly used sorbents include: [5]

 - Primary Secondary Amine (PSA): The foundational sorbent for QuEChERS cleanup, PSA effectively removes organic acids, fatty acids, sugars, and other polar matrix components through ion exchange interactions.
 It is used in nearly all QuEChERS applications as the base sorbent.